deepmodeling/deepmd-kit/doc/install/install-from-source.md

 python --version
 ```

 We follow the virtual environment approach to install TensorFlow's Python interface.
 The full instruction can be found on the official [TensorFlow website](https://www.tensorflow.org/install/pip).
+TensorFlow 1.8 or later is supported.
 Now we assume that the Python interface will be installed to virtual environment directory `$tensorflow_venv`
 ```bash
 virtualenv -p python3 $tensorflow_venv
 source $tensorflow_venv/bin/activate